NREL/BioReactorDesign/docs/source/python_interface_tut.rst

 The case and the data correspond to a coflowing bubble column.

 This tutorial is code-along, meaning to that you can execute the commands listed in the code-blocks.
-You can also execute the entirety of the tutorial in ``$DCM_CASE/python_interface_tut.py``
+You can also execute the entirety of the tutorial by doing ``python ${BIRD_HOME}/../tutorial_cases/postprocess/python_interface_tut.py``

 Reading fields
 ------------